CycloneDX/guides/ML-BOM/en/0x40-Design-Additional-Model-Information.md

 ---

-### Including Manufacturing information for the ML model
+### Including manufacturing information for the ML model

 This section shows how "manufacturing" (i.e., "training") information is provided relative to the model described by an ML-BOM.